douglasffilho/be-the-hero-backend/README.md

-# be-the-hero-backend
+# Be The Hero (Backend)
-Conects people to ongs with love
+Conects people to ONGs with love 🚀

+## Idea
+Following the Semana Oministack 11.0 application development, we're building a app to connect people with ONGs what can be a good tool after some improvements.